ehmicky/log-process-errors/CONTRIBUTING.md

 This project was made with ❤️.
 The simplest way to give back is by starring and sharing it online.

-If you found a bug or would like a new feature, please [submit an issue on GitHub](../../issues).
+If you found a bug or would like a new feature, _don't hesitate_ to [submit an issue on GitHub](../../issues).

-If you have any other questions, feel free to
+For other questions, feel free to
 [chat with us on Gitter](https://gitter.im/ehmicky/log-process-errors).

 If the documentation is unclear or has a typo, please click on the page's `Edit`